 It is important to point out the relative weight of the thesis.
 Each of the markers can award a maximum of 30 points, which means that the thesis counts as much as six term exams.

-The procedure for evaluating the thesis is detailed in § 6 of the programme regulations.
+The procedure for evaluating the thesis is detailed in the EMLE Exam and Thesis Regulations.

 Before you start working on the thesis, please read thoroughly the Thesis Guide, which you can find under the Official Documents.
 This manual is full of essential information for writing the thesis, such as contents, structure, and submission rules.